-Another road that will really make our eyes shine while driving is the Saint Gotthard Pass.
-Here we will come across the most dramatic curves, tunnels, and bridges in Switzerland.
-The zigzag roads will let people on both sides of the car enjoy the scenic views on the way to our next destination.
+Another road that will make our eyes shine while driving is the Saint Gotthard Pass.
+Here we will come across Switzerland’s most dramatic curves, tunnels, and bridges.
+The zigzag roads will let people on both sides of the car enjoy scenic views as they drive to their next destination.

 Ultimately, the Grimsel Pass.
-It is the only direct road that connects the canton of Bern and the canton of Valais.
-What makes it so compelling to visit is that it traverses the Bernese Alps – and you know what it means!
+It is the only direct road connecting Bern’s canton and the canton of Valais.
+What makes it so compelling to visit?
+It traverses the Bernese Alps!
+And you know what it means!
 Spectacular views of the peaks of the alps.

 Switzerland’s Countryside Towns Center Pictures